dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 }
 ```

-At this point the target core would receive an interrupt with the vector we specified (assuming that core is setup correctly).
+At this point the target core would receive an interrupt with the vector we specified (assuming that core is set up correctly).

 There is also a shorthand field in the ICR which overrides the destination id.
 It's available in bits 19:18 and has the following definition: